Aliona83/game-hangman/README.md

   2. The player must use only letters to enter his name.
 (Pass)
   3. The player can't enter 2 or more letters at the same time.
 (Faile)
   4. Checked if the player can go forward if he has empty input.
 (Faile)
   5. Player can't enter any numbers for guessing word.

-  Outcomes
+  6. It does not allow the player to enter the same letter twice.
+(Faile)

+  Fixed issues
    * The player must enter a name if he wants to procced to the game, he will be ask to use only letters.
    * If the player enters numbers or other symbols in his name, he will be ask again to use only letters.
    * The code had been change, so that the player could enter only one letter at the time.
    * If player has an empty field and he press enter, he will be asked to get a single letter.
    * Player is not allowed enter any numbers or symbols when he is guessing word.
+   * Player are not allowed to enter the same letter twice he will receive warning message that he used this letter already.